leytonoday/SkillMiner/README.md

 - Repositories
 - Aggregate Root Entities (although, currently only using an `Entity` class to represent an aggregate root as well as entities on the aggregate root.
 I'll consider maybe making a separate class for it.)
-- Strongly Typed Ids (GUIDs on a non-PK column, but with an index for past access.
+- Strongly Typed Ids (GUIDs on a non-PK column, but with an index for fast access.
 Then with a shadow integer primary key that isn't on the domain model.)
 - Value Objects
 - Domain Events.
 I don't really have much of a use-case for them at the moment, but the system is setup to support them.
 Might be useful when experimenting.